 The total amount is also exclusive of flights to and from Tanzania.
 To get an idea of which airlines are visiting Kilimanjaro International Airport (KIA), it is best to have a look at their website.

 All personal expenses such as drinks at the bar, washing and other similar expenses are for your own account.
-Personal gear such as trekking boots or sleeping bags is not included either.

 Your international travel insurance is your own responsibility.
 It is important that your travel insurance also covers adventures at a high altitude.
 Discuss your itinerary with the insurance company before you travel to Tanzania.